SupaFuzz/godlovestrans/README.md

 ## I NEED YOUR HELP

 Are you a pastor?
 Better yet are you a *transgender pastor*?
 Out or not, you have a priceless message inside of you, even without words, it is *incarnate in your very physical existence*.
 But maybe if you DO have words, write them down!
 Because now you have a place to put it on the internet, anonymously if you wish.

-I'd like to swap out the "letter to you from a pastor" section once a month (or maybe more frequently if that volume of material emerges from the community).
-The reason isn't to keep the site fresh.
-The reason is to reflect as many different perspectives as possible.
-There are an infinite variety of us out there, and we need to have an infinite number of styles, and perspectives to get that message through to every single one of us that comes looking.

 Do you know of more links than the pathetic 4 or 5 links I scraped off the top of my head?
 I need those too.